 Make checks payable to Sea Isle City Beach Patrol

-Saturday, August 14, between 12:00 noon and 4:30 PM at the Welcome Center (side door), 300 John F. Kennedy Boulevard.
+Saturday, August 5, between 12:00 noon and 4:30 PM at beach patrol headquarters, 10 44th Street.
 Please allow additional driving time for the increase of traffic on the weekend.

 A traffic free, flat course which starts at the Sea Isle City Beach Patrol Headquarters, located at 44th Street and the Boardwalk.
 Run north on the boardwalk to the 29th Street ramp, onto the beach to the Strathmere turn around, return over the same route running south to the 57th Street ramp, onto the beach to the Townsend's Inlet turn around, return along the beach to the finish in front of the Beach Patrol Headquarters.

 A ten mile race with approximately two and one half miles on a blacktop macadam boardwalk.
 The remaining distance will be on the beach.
 Low tide occurs at 5:42 PM which means you will not be running on soft sand, but on hard packed sand similar to a dirt trail.

 Runners can download a free digital race photo of themselves the day after the run (see above link)

 Plenty of water stations.